 Government assistance relating to research and development performed by DiaMedica Australia Pty Ltd. is recorded as a component of other (income) expense.
 Government assistance is recognized when the related expenditures are incurred.
-We recognized \$205,000 and \$856,000 of other income related to research activities performed in 2020 and 2019, respectively.
+No study activities were undertaken by DiaMedica Australia during 2021.
+We recognized \$205,000 of other income related to research activities performed in 2020.